PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Open terminal

 Bring up the **Command Palette**, start typing in `Terminus`.
 Select **Terminus: List Shells**, and from the list that appears choose the shell you wish to start.
-Note that then you can choose whether to start the shell in a panel at the bottom or in a separate view.
+Note that then you can select whether to start the shell in a panel at the bottom or in a separate view.

 Julia may be started in the resulting terminal in the usual way.
 The terminals that I have checked out (`cmd` and the WSL Ubuntu shell) work as expected.

 ### Open a source file and then run Julia from the source file

 Open a Julia source file, and in the **Command Palette**, start typing in `Terminus`.
 Select **Terminus: Open Julia**.
-This will open the default terminal on the user's platform (`cmd` on Windows), and run Julia in the directory that holds the open file.
+This will open the default terminal on the user's platform (`cmd` on Windows), and run Julia in the directory that contains the open file.

 ### Evaluating code

 Select some Julia code and press `ctrl+enter`.
-The code should be pasted into the **Terminus** window and evaluated in Julia (assuming Julia was started in that **Terminus** window).
+The code will be pasted into the **Terminus** window and evaluated in Julia (assuming Julia was started in that **Terminus** window).
 This also works for evaluating a line of code: place the cursor on a line and type `ctrl+enter`.

 ### Running Julia files